The "Whys" of Life

 Towards the end of work some weeks ago, our office was informed that a few cars in our parking deck had been broken into.
 The vandalism and robberies had been contained to Level 2—the level I had parked my car.
 Thankfully, my car had been left untouched.
 The SUV directly across from me, however, hadn’t fared so well- the shattered glass on the ground evidenced the vandals’ quick and effective work.
 As I began my drive home I prayed God would give the owners of the busted-up cars a measure of his peace, mercy and patience.

-Nearing my exit, I noticed cars slowing down, and around the bend in the road I saw why.
+Nearing my exit, I noticed cars slowing down, and around the bend in the road, I saw why.
 A cop was getting out of his car; he had been called for a minor fender bender and traffic was slowing to accommodate.
-I inched past, glancing at the guy in truck that had been hit.
+I inched past, glancing at the guy in the truck that had been hit.
 He had his head in his hand and was looking up at the sky in exasperation.
 You could tell he was thinking, “I can’t believe this happened.
 Why me?!
 What did I do to deserve this?!”
 I thought back to the owners of the cars in the parking deck, knowing they would be asking those same questions when they discovered their vehicles had been broken into.

 The “whys” of life point us to a story larger than our own.
 When we ask why bad things happen, we’re acknowledging that the way life is right now is not how it ought to be.
 Why is that significant?
 It’s significant because, in a world that wants us to believe we were created at random and have lived on through survival of the fittest or just good luck, our souls actually cry out against randomness and unjust advantage.
 We crave order, justice, and mercy, and we feel angry and sad when a seemingly arbitrary, awful thing in life happens.
 There’s a disconnect between what we believe should happen and what really does happen.
 I find it interesting that my friends who believe in a random, chance creation still feel indignant when apparently random, chance events work against their lives.
 Their heads may believe one thing, but their hearts believe something else.
 As Christians, our heads and hearts are more aligned.